-- High: Actual usage data covering the period of the inventory year, from a credible data collector/ provider. - Medium: Actual usage data provided, with some assumptions from within or around the geographic boundary, inventory year, or otherwise to fill in data gaps. - Low: Usage data provided, but mainly based on assumptions. - N/A: Not Applicable
+- High: Actual usage data covering the period of the inventory year, from a credible data collector/ provider. - Medium: Actual usage data provided, with some assumptions from within or around the geographic boundary, inventory year, or otherwise to fill in data gaps. - Low: Some statistics available, but mainly based on assumptions. - N/A: Not Applicable